outr/lucene4s/README.md

 people.update(Person(1, "John", "Doe", 23, "321 Nowhere St.", "Lalaland", "California", "12345")).index()
 ```

 As you can see here, the signature is quite similar to `insert`.
-Internally this will utilize `idSearchTerm` as we
+Internally this will utilize `idSearchTerms` as we
 declared previously to apply the update.
 In this case that means as long as we don't change the id (1) then calls to
 update will replace an existing record if one exists.